-“The history of man – likes to remember Bojan Slat – a long list of things that couldn’t be done, and then were done.”
-Now that the “The Ocean Cleanup” project is a reality, there is finally hope that the man will clean up the oceans from the tons of plastic waste that are suffocating them.
+“The history of man – likes to remember Boyan Slat – is a long list of things that couldn’t be done, and then were done.”
+Now the “The Ocean Cleanup” project is a reality and there is finally hope that the man will clean up the oceans from the tons of plastic waste that are suffocating them.
 “The Ocean Cleanup” is a huge project, in terms of size and costs, an idea that can really save the whole planet from the dangerous effects that have been already founded in the food chain.
-The merit of Bojan Slat, the visionary Dutch engineer who seven years ago, at the age of seventeen, upset the world with a revolutionary intuition and with his determination.
+Our hope is in the idea of Boyan Slat.
+He is a visionary Dutch engineer who seven years ago, at the age of seventeen, upset the world with a revolutionary intuition and with his determination.
 He believed in his project until today.
 He planned a series of floating barriers that create an artificial beach and by exploiting ocean currents, his invention envisages conveying waste into a circumscribed area.
 In this area, once a month, plastic can be easily extracted from special boats.
 The project “The Ocean Cleanup” (www.theoceancleanup.com) will complete the first phase of development until this summer and promises to remove (in five years) the 50% of the island of waste known as the “Great Pacific Garbage Patch “.
 If you think that island of trash, located between 35 °and 42 ° parallel north, is as big as the Iberian Peninsula, you can easily imagine how important it is to have found a solution to this dramatic environmental problem.
-“The Ocean Cleanup” project, funded by the Bojan Slat’s foundation by and by crowdfounding actions, raised 21.7 million dollars in November 2016.
-From that moment, challenging even the skeptics, Bojan Slat’s dream has become a reality, as he tells it in this long interview.
+“The Ocean Cleanup” project, funded by the Boyan Slat’s foundation by and by crowdfounding actions, raised 21.7 million dollars in November 2016.
+From that moment, challenging even the skeptics, Boyan Slat’s dream has become a reality, as he tells it in this long interview.

 At this moment in which phase of the project we are in the development of “Ocean Cleanup”?